 1. What is a fixative, and why would you want to avoid using it on soft pastel drawings

 Fixative is a spray or liquid that is used to protect the artwork.
-It is applied to the painting in order to seal it and keep the colors and textures from fading or smudging.
+It is applied to the painting to seal the colors and textures from fading or smudging.

 There might be times when you will need to use a fixative on your pastel paintings.
 In this case, you will want to use a high-quality fixative.